-Whether a procedure is routine or complex, doctors often use anesthesia to prevent pain during surgery.
+Whether a procedure is routine or complex, doctors routinely use anesthesia to prevent pain during surgery.
 Typically, anesthesia is administered for the duration of the surgery and wears off after the surgery is completed.
 Since anesthesia is an incredibly powerful drug, it can have fatal effects if administered improperly.
 An anesthesiologist must be very careful and monitor the patient to make sure there are no signs of distress.
 An anesthesiologist can monitor a patient’s blood pressure, heartbeat, and oxygen levels to ensure that the anesthesia is not having a negative effect.
 However, an anesthesiologist can make a life-threatening mistake if he or she administers too much anesthesia and/or does not adequately monitor a patient.
-If you or a loved one has been the victim of an anesthesia error in Pennsylvania, it is essential to speak with an attorney.
-The experienced attorneys at Friedman Schuman can determine if negligence was a factor in causing harm or injury to the patient.
+If you or a loved one has been the victim of an anesthesia error, it is essential to speak with an attorney.
+The experienced anesthesia error attorneys at Friedman Schuman can determine if negligence was a factor in causing harm or injury to the patient.
 Our firm is ready to take on your case and recover damages to aid in the costs related to the error.
 Contact Friedman Schuman today for strong legal representation when you need it most.

 Types of anesthesia & associated risks

-An anesthesiologist should determine the necessary dosage for a patient based on the patient’s medical history, if they have any allergies, as well as their height and weight.
+An anesthesiologist should determine the necessary dosage for a patient based on a variety of medical criteria.
 These factors can also help determine which form of anesthesia is appropriate for the patient and the surgery.
 There are three different categories of anesthesia, including:

 - Local: Local anesthesia numbs only the area that is undergoing surgery and allows a patient to remain conscious during the procedure.
 This is often used in minor procedures and can be administered via injection to the site of surgery.